-Moreover, the veterinarians' opinions towards AMU and AMR in rearing farms were investigated by requesting their degree of agreement with respect to the set of statements listed in Table 3.
+Moreover, the veterinarians' opinions towards AMU and AMR in breeding farms were investigated by requesting their degree of agreement with respect to the set of statements listed in Table 2.
+[Table 2 near here]

-Among cattle veterinarians, the highest degree of agreement emerged with the statement 'inadequate AMU in animals is dangerous for human health'; however, among pig veterinarians, the highest degree of agreement emerged with the statement 'inadequate AMU in animals is dangerous for their health'.
+Among cattle veterinarians, the highest degree of agreement emerged with the statement "inadequate AMU in animals is dangerous for human health"; however, among pig veterinarians, the highest degree of agreement emerged with the statement "inadequate AMU in animals is dangerous for their health".

-A statistically significant dependence between the respondents' level of agreement and the animal species they specialised in (either cattle or pigs) arose with respect to the following statements: 'prescribing broad-spectrum antibiotics in rearing farms increases AMR', 'the preventive use of antibiotics fosters the development of AMR', and 'alternative methods currently available (homeopathy, phytotherapy, etc.) could be an efficient alternative to antimicrobial treatment'.
+A statistically significant dependence between the respondents' level of agreement and the animal species they specialised in (either cattle or pigs) arose with respect to the following statements: "prescribing broad-spectrum antibiotics in breeding farms increases AMR", "the preventive use of antibiotics fosters the development of AMR", and "alternative methods currently available (homeopathy, phytotherapy, etc.) could be an efficient alternative to antimicrobial treatment".